aleszu/12monkeys/README.md

 4. Future work

 ### Overview
-If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.
+If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas, extracting paragraphs that contain those differences

 ####Backend Specs
 Full story is a [Flask application] (http://flask.pocoo.org/docs/0.10/quickstart/) using [Goose extraction] (https://pypi.python.org/pypi/goose-extractor/)  to identify keywords in an (original) article and through [Twitter's API] (https://dev.twitter.com/overview/documentation), identify articles on the same topic.
 Using the Python Pattern library to compute inverse cosine similarity of paragraphs to the original document, it extracts paragraphs from articles that are the most different from the original article.